Travis Air Force Base Aviation Museum: Basic trainers

 This area of the museum covers training equipment and aircraft that have been involved with Travis Air Force Base throughout the years.
 Museum artifacts include an F-100 simulator, T-37 simulator, BT-13 Valiant, and PT-19.

 Early years

 This area of the museum is an informational and educational dedication to the Wright Brothers, the founders of modern powered flight.

-World War I

-This exhibit highlights the 94th Aero Squadron and its service in France in 1918-1919 during World War I. The exhibit also retains original copies of the Stars and Stripes newspaper from that era.

 Inter-war years

 The inter war exhibit is a dedication to peacetime flight in America between the World Wars.
 It covers the 1927 Grand Canyon flights, Billy Mitchell's Bombers, the "Spirit of St. Louis", and a display of an AT-17 Bobcat trainer.

 World War II

 This section of the museum houses exhibits on the Flying Tigers, the Doolittle Raid, Women Airforce Service Pilots, a Fat Man atomic bomb, and two aircraft displays, a L-4 Grasshopper and Waco CG-4 glider.

 Cold War

 This museum exhibit is extensive, and covers the Berlin Airlift, early Strategic Air Command operations of the base, and miscellaneous information about the accomplishments of Travis airmen during that time.